django-daiquiri/dq-dev/readme.md

 ## Synopsis

-My personal daiquiri dev setup.
-Shell tools are mounted by a volume called `shed` and reside in the equally named folder.
-The mountpoint of this folder is in $PATH.

-[docker compose](https://github.com/docker/compose/releases) is required to run the containers.
+A daiquiri docker containerisation that started as development setup.
+It brings quite a few configuration options that can be found looking into the toml files in the `conf` folder.
+An abstraction layer that is written in python aims to provide an easier access to all the different functions supporting multiple profiles and other things.

+Please make sure that you have [docker](https://www.docker.com/) and [docker compose](https://github.com/docker/compose/releases) to make use of dq dev.

+The required python libraries can be installed as usual `pip install -r requirements.txt`.

 ## How to use